A delicious recipe for smoky tomato and aubergine pasta with black olives. A great vegetarian dinner recipe that the whole family will love.

 Pin smoky tomato and aubergine pasta for later

 How to make smoky tomato and aubergine pasta sauce with black olives

 This is a really easy aubergine pasta dish to make.
-It's really just a case of roasting the vegetables, then stirring through smoked paprika and tomatoes.
+Simply roast the vegetables, then stir through smoked paprika and tomatoes.
 I blend this sauce for my kids but it's just as delicious when left unblended.

 If you have made this recipe I would love it if you’d leave a comment and rating below.
 Thank you!